oktaytuncay/Kubernetes/kubernetes.md

 When we create a StatefulSet using the definition file, it creates pods one after the other.
 That's ordered graceful deployment.
 Each pod gets a stable, unique DNS record on the network that any other application can use to access a pod.

-When we scale the StatefulSet, it scales in an ordered greceful fashion where each pod comes up, becomes ready and only then next pod comes up.
+When we scale the StatefulSet, it scales in an ordered graceful fashion where each pod comes up, becomes ready and only then next pod comes up.
 This helps when we want to scale MySQL databases, as each new instance can clone from the previous instance.

 ```bash
 % kubectl scale statefulset mysql --replicas=5
 ```

-It works in th reverse order when we scale it down, the last instance is removed first, followed by the second last one.
+It works in the reverse order when we scale it down, the last instance is removed first, followed by the second last one.

 ```bash
 % kubectl scale statefulset mysql --replicas=3